SJTU-Applemin/AutoULTGen/Client/command_validator_app/Readme.md

 <img src="./screenshots/Addpath.png" alt="png" width="600"/>

-In this interface you can adjust search priority by folder order, but path need end in hw(if you want to add more than 1 folder).
+In this interface you can adjust search priority by folder order, but path need to end in hw(if you want to add more than 1 folder).
 Don't forget to click save button before close this window.
 The first folder will be used to generate base media path: `....\gfx\gfx-driver\Source`.
 We will use base media path to generate your workspace(talk it later).
 Besides, we will add `...\media\media_embargo\agnostic\gen12\hw`